marcriehm/kubernetes-research/Objects.md

 * https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/
 * https://medium.com/google-cloud/kubernetes-configmaps-and-secrets-part-2-3dc37111f0dc

-A *ConfigMap* is an Object which stores key-value pair configuration information for use by Pods.
+A *ConfigMap* is an Object which stores configuration information for use by Pods.
 Pods can be configured to read ConfigMaps either as environment variables or as files.
 The file approach is superior because the resulting files are dynamic: when a ConfigMap is updated, the corresponding file in a Container is updated (while environment variables are set and read once at Pod start time and never change).
 Note that there are several ways of creating ConfigMaps but we'll stick to a declarative mechanism.

+Note that ConfigMaps are *not* intended to be used for sensitive information, like passwords.
+Use Secrets instead.

 Create a two-file ConfigMap named 'my-config-map' with [this ConfigMap YAML](./ConfigMaps/my-config-map.yaml "Example ConfigMap").